tronprotocol/pm/SR Meetings/Dev Community Call 0607.md

 * Jake

   Okay, the first one is TIP-547 Node detection function.
-For the current version of libp2p, At present, a node select a peer to connect by the order of time only, regardless of node connection capacity, leading to a rather high connection rejection rate.
+For the current version of libp2p, At present, a node selects a peer to connect by the order of time only, regardless of node connection capacity, leading to a rather high connection rejection rate.
 In libp2p-v2.0.0, a pre-connection will be established first to check the current connection capacity of the target node to determine if a formal connection should be established then.
 This process will greatly promote the efficiency of connection establishment, save time and network resources.

   It will greatly promote the efficiency of connection establishment and save time and workload of the network.

 * Jake

-  Okay, let's continue the next one, TIP-548, the DNS-based node discovery.
-As we all know that the Java-tron clientl relies on the active node list to join the network, the list is pre configured in the configuration files when you start the node.
+  Okay, let's continue to the next one, TIP-548, the DNS-based node discovery.
+As we all know that the Java-tron client relies on the active node list to join the network, the list is pre-configured in the configuration files when you start the node.
 It's not dynamically updated, once you have any change of the active node list, you have to restart your node.

   Libp2p-v2.0.0 DNS-based discovery mechanism is introduced to use trusted public DNS serves to maintain the active node lists.
-So that shares the workload of the the active nodes pre-configured and make a better accessibility of the network, let the new added nodes to join the network easier.
+So that shares the workload of the active nodes pre-configured and makes better accessibility of the network, letting the newly added nodes join the network easier.

 * Jake

   Next, libp2p-v2.0.0 also supported IPv6, and here is a table of the nodes supporting either IPv4 or IPv6, or both.
 We can see for the best compatibility is to support both of them.
-Once Java-tron supports IPv6, it improves the compatibility and connectivity of the whole network, not speaking of the IPv6 advantages and even better scalability for future upgrades for the TRON network.
+Once Java-tron supports IPv6, it improves the compatibility and connectivity of the whole network, not to speak of the IPv6 advantages and even better scalability for future upgrades for the TRON network.

 * Jake